LSanten/LSanten.github.io/_mms-md/COLLECTION-GRAPHICS-UI.md

 ---
 layout: default
-title: My graphics with communication in mind
+title: A collection of my graphics
 ---
 # A collection of my graphics